jburgy/jburgy.github.io/docs/_posts/2022-04-02-what-makes-julia-delightful.md

 assembly conventions like instruction encoding, immediate operands, etc.  The result is a buggy little hack which you can find on [Russ Cox's website](https://swtch.com/~rsc/regexp/regexp-x86.c.txt).
 Russ did report that "it runs for a very long time, making me think it is stuck in an infinite loop somewhere.
 I haven't looked at it closely."
-To be honest, I haven't enough because I started my first Wall Street job around that time and hobby programming took a back seat.
+To be honest, I haven't either because I started my first Wall Street job around that time and hobby programming took a back seat.

 Fast forward almost twenty years.
 I probably have the 10,000 hours Malcolm Gladwell conjectures are required to master programming.
-I wish I could say computers looks to me like the Matrix to Neo in that final fight scene but I'd be lying.
+I wish I could say computers look to me like the Matrix to Neo in that final fight scene but I'd be lying.
 I have, however, reached the point where I can read code and focus on intent rather than language specifics.
 Jumping around between languages instead of becoming an expert in any one of them will do that.
-I have picked up Julia recently because of the (well deserved) hype around it and I'm a big fan.
+I have picked up Julia recently because of the (well-deserved) hype around it and I'm a big fan.
 Julia is known to be implemented as a [JIT compiler](https://docs.julialang.org/en/v1/devdocs/eval/#dev-codegen) which, in theory, makes it a very suitable environment to play around with Thomson's article once more.
 Let us see how far we get!